THERMOLOGYHOME

-Teletherm infrared thermal imaging logo Teletherm Infrared
+Thermology Teletherm infrared imaging

-The ancient Egyptians moved their hands across the surface of the body to scan and monitor changes in temperature.
-The fingers acted as sensors and the brain interpreted the relevant changes.
 They could effectively evaluate the rise in temperature over a period of time.
 It could be isolated to a specific area, or determined that there was a general increase over the entire body.

 The Greek Physician, Hippocrates, wrote in 400 B.C.
 "In whatever part of the body excess of heat or cold is felt, the disease is there to be discovered."
 The ancient Greeks immersed the body in wet mud.
 The area that dried more quickly indicated a warmer region, and was considered the diseased tissue. (ref.
 Thermography & Personal Injury Litigation.
 Wiley Law Publications, Samuel Hodge Jr., 1987. pg.
 71)

-Heat is a property of the body.
-Temperature refers to a certain standard of reference.
-The use of hands to measure heat emanating from the body remained well into the sixteenth and seventeenth centuries.
-It wasn't until Galileo, who made a thermoscope from a glass tube, that some form of temperature sensing device was developed, but it did not have a scale.
-It was the work of Fahrenheit, who fixed a lower point by using salt with ice water and ranged to boiling water at 212 degrees.
-Celsius, in 1742, created a decimal scale, using "zero" as the boiling point of water and 100 as the freezing point.
-His scale was reversed by the Swedish botanist Linnaeus.
 Increasing heat was indicated by higher temperatures.
 Prof. Carl Wunderlich of Leipzig in 1868 advanced the use of thermometry in medicine with the first set of temperature charts on individual patients with a wide range of diseases.
 He proposed the design of the present day clinical thermometer, which is now slowly being replaced by disposable sterile thermocouples and radiometers for middle ear temperature. (ref.
 Prof. E.F.J.
 Ring, Royal National Hospital for Rheumatic Diseases, Bath, England.
 University of Glamorgan - Inaugural Lecture Jan.
 28th, 1997)

 The use of liquid crystals became another method of displaying skin temperature.
 Cholesteric esters can have the property of changing color with temperature, and this was established by Lehmann in 1877.
 The practical application involved the use of elaborate panels that encapsulated the crystals and were applied to the surface of the skin, but due to a large area of contact, they affected the temperature of the skin.